icopy-site/awesome-cn/docs/awesome/awesome-testing.md

 - [Awesome Software Quality](https://github.com/ligurio/awesome-software-quality) - A list of free software testing and verification resources.
 - [Awesome Cucumber](https://github.com/virajkulkarni14/awesome-cucumber) - A (relatively-newer) curated list of awesome Cucumber and Gherkin-related resources.
 - [Awesome JMeter](https://github.com/aliesbelik/awesome-jmeter) - A curated collection of resources around Apache JMeter.
+- [Awesome Performance Engineering](https://github.com/be-next/awesome-performance-engineering) - A curated collection of tools and resources for performance engineering, covering observability and performance testing.
 - [How They Test](https://github.com/abhivaikar/howtheytest) - A curated collection of public resources from tech companies on how they test their software and build a quality culture

 ## QA and Testing Road Map